 Which pension provider should I choose?
 You’ve been saving into a pension scheme with a certain provider, but you don’t have to stick with them when it’s time to start drawing an income.
 In fact, you should definitely shop around to find the best drawdown product for you, but do check the fees you will pay on any transfer.

 When can I start my pension drawdown?
-The current age at which you can start drawing a pension is 55, but it will rise to 57 by 2028.
+The current age at which you can start drawing a pension is 55, but it is scheduled to rise to 57 by 2028.
 There are some exceptions, such as if you are in poor health, so check the small print of your pension scheme and talk to the scheme administrator if this applies to you.

 What is the maximum I can drawdown?
 You can take as much as you want in income drawdown, but obviously, you don’t want to risk leaving yourself short especially if you live a long time and spend many years in retirement.